valerius/lunation/README.md

 | `time`                                                 | `T`           | Time, from the Epoch J2000.0                              | Centuries                          | A.A. p.
 143 (22.1)                                   |
 A.A.: J. Meeus, Astronomical Algorithms, 2nd ed.
 Richmond, VA: Willmann-Bell, 1998

+## Accuracy

+A simple validation script was written for the `moon_illuminated_fraction` method (see `bin/validation`).
+The true values for the period of 1950 to 2050 were taken from the [JPL Horizons system](https://ssd.jpl.nasa.gov/horizons/app.html) (date of access: 2024-12-14).
+At the moment of the initial release of this Gem, the results are as follows:

+- Mean Absolute Error (MAE): `0.000022`
+- Mean Squared Error (MSE): `0.000000`
+- Root Mean Squared Error (RMSE): `0.000050`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.